flohansen/hsfl-master-ai-cloud-engineering/src/auth-service/README.md

 | DB_USER | Username of PostgreSQL database |
 | DB_PASSWORD | Password of PostgreSQL database |
 | DB_NAME | Name of PostgreSQL database |

+You may also use a `.env` file to set environment variables.
+See `.env.example` for an example.